rust-lang/book/src/ch10-02-traits.md

 behavior provided by a `summarize` method</span>

 Here, we declare a trait using the `trait` keyword and then the trait’s name, which is `Summary` in this case.
+We've also declared the trait as `pub` so that crates depending on this crate can make use of this trait too, as we'll see in a few examples.
 Inside the curly brackets, we declare the method signatures that describe the behaviors of the types that implement this trait, which in this case is `fn summarize(&self) -> String`.

 After the method signature, instead of providing an implementation within curly brackets, we use a semicolon.
 Each type implementing this trait must provide